tbfe-de/mc-cppfor-ex/clock-03a/README.txt

-Separate counting into two classes
+Separate Counting Into Two Classes
 ----------------------------------

 Version of clock-03 using C++98 features only.